 3. If the request is granted, the dean will notify the student, the DSC, the student’s advisor, and the registrar, who removes the requirement.
 The student and advisor should then find an appropriate substitution.

 NOTE: Any student can make a request.
-Involving the DSC is only necessary if the reason for the request in based on a disability.
+Involving the DSC may only be necessary if the reason for the request is based on a disability and additional support/documentation is helpful for evaluating the request.

 Are there scholarships or financial aid available?

-We have an updated page for financial information for students with disabilities on the MARC site.
+We have an updated page for financial information for students with disabilities on the Accessibility Services site.

 General information can be found on the financial aid pages here.